 But it’s also not true that Catholics believe every other church is wrong in everything it believes and teaches.
 What Catholics believe is that in the Catholic Church, the fullness of what Christ and the apostles wanted us to know has been preserved intact and passed down through the ages.
 Other Christian churches possess much of that truth and the Church teaches us that the Holy Spirit uses those churches as “means of salvation.”
 With this in mind, Catholics are instructed to treat non-Catholic Christians “with respect and affection as brothers,” to love them and pray for the Church to be one day reunited as one.

-Resources on the Church from the CHNetwork
+Talks on the Church from the CHNetwork

 Pope St. John Paul II